Emirate of Multan: Fateh Daud (997 – 1010)

 Abul Fateh Daud was the grandson and successor of Hamid Lodi.
 During his reign, Multan was attacked by the Ghaznavids, destabilizing the Ismaili state.
 Mahmud of Ghazna invaded Multan in 1005, conducting a series of campaigns during which some Ismailis were massacred while most later converted to Sunni Hanafi fiqh.
 The city was surrendered, and Abdul Fateh Daud was permitted to retain control over the city with the condition that he adhere to the Sunni interpretation of Islam.
 Mahmud appointed a Hindu-convert, Nawasa Khan, to rule the region in Mahmud's absentia.
 After being granted power, Niwasa Khan renounced Islam, and attempted to secure control of the region in collusion with Abdul Fateh Daud.
 Mahmud of Ghazni then led another expedition to Multan in 1007 C.E. against Niwasa Khan, who was then captured and forced to relinquish his personal fortune to Ghazni.

-Fateh Daud was then deposed by Mahmud of Ghazni, who also massacred the Ismailis in the course of his conquest of Multan.
+Fateh Daud was then deposed by Mahmud of Ghazni, in the course of his conquest of Multan.
 He fled to a fort where he immured himself and was finally pardoned by Mahmud of Ghazni on the promise of payment of ransom.
 Abul Fatah Daud offered a yearly tribute of 200,000 golden dirhams and conversion from Shia Ismaili fiqh to Sunni Hanafi fiqh.
 The terms were accepted, and Sultan Mahmud Ghaznavi also exacted two million dirhams from the population of Multan by force.
 After death of Fateh Daud, the Emirate was abolished and annexed into Ghaznavid Empire.

 Culture and Society

 The economy of Multan at that time period seems to be rather vibrant.
 The 10th century Arab historian Al-Masudi noted Multan as the city where Central Asian caravans from Islamic Khorasan would assemble.
-The 10th century Persian geographer Estakhri noted that the city of Multan was approximately half the size of Sindh's Mansura, which along with Multan were the only two Arab principalities in South Asia.
+The 10th century Persian geographer Estakhri noted that the city of Multan along with Sindh's Mansura were the only two Arab principalities in South Asia.

-Arabic was spoken in both cities, though the inhabitants of Multan were reported by Estakhri to also have been speakers of Persian, reflecting the importance of trade with Khorasan.
-Polyglossia rendered Multani merchants culturally well-suited for trade with the Islamic world.
-The 10th century Hudud al-'Alam notes that Multan's rulers were also in control of Lahore, though that city was then lost to the Hindu Shahi Empire.
-During the 10th century, Multan's rulers resided at a camp outside of the city named Jandrawār, and would enter Multan once a week on the back of an elephant for Friday prayers.

 During reign of Jalam Bin Shayban, Multan continued to be a prosperous city, as witness by famous geographer and traveller Al-Muqadassi in 985;